Quantum LDPC codes with positive rate and minimum distance proportional to n^{1/2}: The toric code and its generalization

-Our construction borrows both from classical LDPCs and Kitaev's toric quantum code.
+Our construction borrows both from classical LDPCs and Kitaev's toric quantum code~\cite{Kit03a}.
+It is not a coincidence that we obtain minimum distances that grow like the square root of the blocklength, similarly to the toric code, but we shall achieve much larger dimensions that can grow linearly in the blocklength.
 To get a clear picture of the construction it is desirable to take a close look at the toric code and explain how we shall generalize it.

-The toric code is based on the graph $\G$ represented on figure~\ref{fig:torus} which is a tiling of the $2$-dimensional torus.
+\paragraph{\bf The toric code.} The toric code is based on the graph $\G$ represented on Figure~\ref{fig:torus} which is a tiling of the $2$-dimensional torus.
 The vertex set of the graph is $\V = \z/m\z\times\z/m\z$ and there is an edge between every vertex $(x,y)$ and the four vertices $(x\pm 1,y)$, $(x,y\pm 1)$.
-Now number the edges from $1$ to $n=2m^2$ so as to identify the edge set with $[1,n]$.
+In the whole subsection, addition and subtraction are performed modulo $m$.
+Now number the edges from $1$ to $n=2m^2$ so as to identify the edge set with $\{1,2,\dots,n\}$.
 The ambient space $\f_2^n$ is therefore identified with subsets of edges.
 The matrix $\HH_X=(h_{ij})$ is the vertex-edge incident matrix, rows are indexed by vertices of the graph $\G$, and $h_{ij}=1$ iff vertex $i$ is incident to edge $j$.
-The associated code $C_X$ is the {\em cycle code} of $\G$, a cycle being by definition a set of edges $\Z$ such that every vertex is incident to an even number of edges of $\Z$.
-Elements of the row-space $C_X^\perp$ are called {\em cocycles}, rows of $\HH_X$ are called {\em elementary cocycles}, and the row-space itself $C_X^\perp$ is also known as the {\em cocycle code} of $\G$.
+The associated code $\Co_X$ is the {\em cycle code} of $\G$, a cycle being by definition a set of edges $\Z$ such that every vertex is incident to an even number of edges of $\Z$.
+Elements of the row-space $\Co_X^\perp$ are called {\em cocycles}, rows of $\HH_X$ are called {\em elementary cocycles}, and the row-space itself $\Co_X^\perp$ is also known as the {\em cocycle code} of $\G$.

 The second matrix $\HH_Z$ of the quantum code is defined as the face-edge incidence matrix.
 The faces are defined as the $4$-cycles $(x,y),(x+1,y),(x+1,y+1),(x,y+1)$.